Fastnacht Recipe: Whole Wheat Donuts

 While donuts are never healthy these do have some redeeming qualities.

 Making a batch of scratch donuts once in a while is a fun way to make a snack and get everyone involved.

-Pick a good oil like safflower oil to fry your donuts in!
+Pick a good for you oil like safflower or grape seed oil to fry your donuts in!

 Real Pennsylvania Deutch or German Fastnachts are donuts made with mashed potatoes.

 2 cups hot mashed potatoes

 1/2 cup powdered sugar

 - In large bowl mix the first 6 ingredients together.

 - Mix flour in slowly.
 Gently knead 2-3 times.
 Add more flour if sticky just to make it manageable.